 On the Brazilian side you can see the falls by walking through the rainforest and along catwalks above and below the rushing water.
 You can also visit a very interesting bird park nearby, perfect for that must-have photo with a toucan!

 We revisit the falls from the Argentinean side on day 5.
 From the national park, we board a little natural-gas-powered train which takes us to the Cataratas Station where we begin the Upper Walk witnessing causeways link dozens of basalt islands at the top of the rock, a sight which will take your breath away!
 We then continue onto the famous "Devil's Throat" where fourteen falls plummet with such force that there is always a massive cloud of spray overhead.

 Overnight: Iguazu Falls (Argentina) | Breakfast x 2

 Foz do Iguacu - Buenos Aires (Argentina).
 On day 6 we fly south to Buenos Aires.
 After we've checked into our hotel the rest of the day is free to explore the Argentinian capital.
-Walk along the cobbled streets and see the brightly coloured houses, go out and enjoy some local cuisine in the local restaurants, or sit back and relax in one of the many tango bars around the city.
+Walk along the cobbled streets and see the brightly colored houses, go out and enjoy some local cuisine in the local restaurants, or sit back and relax in one of the many tango bars around the city.

-The next morning, we set off on a tour of the capital's contrasting neighbourhoods.
+The next morning, we set off on a tour of the capital's contrasting neighborhoods.
 Our first stop is in the Plaza de Mayo, which is enclosed on three sides by the town hall, presidential palace and cathedral before continuing to bohemian La Boca, whose streets are lined with brightly painted houses.
 Our final stop is to the chic district of Recoleta, home to the famous cemetery where Eva Peron is buried.